Floorp-Projects/Floorp/netwerk/docs/http/http3.md

 - ProcessEvents - look if the state of the connection has changed, i.e. the connection timed out

-## HTTP and WebTransport Streams reading data
+## HTTP and WebTransport Streams Reading Data

 The following diagram shows how data are read from an HTTP stream.
 The diagram for a WebTransport stream will be added later.